GeriLife/wellbeing/pull_request_template.md

-Thank you for contributing to Geri life.
+Thank you for contributing to GeriLife.
 To maintain the quality of code please make sure of the following before merging a PR.
 - [ ] Mentioned issues addressed in this PR.
 - [ ] There are no code-climate issues or have been resolved before the PR is merged.
 - [ ] Added test cases for new code